browserengineering/book/book/graphics.md

 ```

 The first line creates the window, as above; the second creates the
 `Canvas` inside that window.
-We pass the window as an argument, so
+We pass the window as an argument so
 that Tk knows where to display the canvas.
 The other arguments define
 the canvas's size; I chose 800×600 because that was a common old-timey
 monitor size.[^svga] The third line is a Tk peculiarity, which positions